Understanding what causes constipation is paramount in learning how to change it.

 Symptoms of Constipation

-Symptoms of constipation may vary from person to person and also from time to time.
-I have had patients think they are not constipated because they moved their bowels regularly, even though the frequency was every 7 days.
-A healthy digestive system moves the bowels at least once daily and the longer food stays in the colon, the drier and harder it becomes.
-There are differing opinions on this but most people find they feel better the more regular they are.
+Symptoms of constipation may vary from person to person and from time to time.
+I have had patients think they are not constipated because they moved their bowels regularly, even though the frequency was every seven days.
+A healthy digestive system moves the bowels at least once daily, and the longer food stays in the colon, the drier and harder it becomes.
+There are differing opinions on this, but most people feel better the more regular they are.

 The most common symptoms of constipation are:

 - pain with the passage of stool

 - the feeling of incomplete evacuation after a bowel movement

 Relying on stool softeners, laxatives, colonics, or enemas is not addressing the root of the problem, nor is this dependency good for the colon.
 Any of them are acceptable for an occasional short-term aid but know that constipation is not normal, and it is worth it to the health of your whole system to figure out the underlying cause and fix it.

 Causes of Constipation

 - lack of hydrochloric acid from antacids, PPIs, stress, overeating, etc.